Coarse Equivalences of Euclidean Buildings: Coarse equivalences of trees

 Let $\F $ denote the set of all apartments in $T_1$ which intersect the orbit $P(x)$ nontrivially.
 This set $\F$ is obviously $P$-invariant and has no common end (because $x$ is a branch point).
 Let $\F'=f_*\F $ denote the corresponding set of apartments in $T_2$.
-Since $f_*$ is $G$-equivariant, $\F'$ is also also $P$-invariant, and the apartments in $\F'$ have no common end by \ref{BoundaryLemma}.
-For $s>0$ consider the $P$-invariant set $X_s=\bigcap\{B_s(A')\mid A'\in \F'\}\subseteq T_2$.
-By \ref{BoundedNbhd}, $X_s$ is bounded (or empty).
+Since we assume that $f_*$ is $G$-equivariant, $\F'$ is also $P$-invariant, and the apartments in $\F'$ have no common end by \ref{BoundaryLemma}.
+For $s>0$ consider the $P$-invariant set